mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

    The actions and action details used in the journey are copied.

-Presets are not copied over.
-The system automatically selects the closest possible match on the destination sandbox, based on message type and preset name.
-If there are no presets found on the target sandbox, then the preset copy will fail.
-This will mean that the message copy will fail as well beacause a message requires a preset to be available for setup.
-In this case at least one preset needs to be created, for the right channel of the message, in order for the copy to work.
+Surfaces (i.e. presets) are not copied over.
+The system automatically selects the closest possible match on the destination sandbox, based on message type and surface name.
+If there are no surfaces found on the target sandbox, then the surface copy will fail.
+This will mean that the message copy will fail as well beacause a message requires a surface to be available for setup.
+In this case at least one surface needs to be created, for the right channel of the message, in order for the copy to work.

 For Schemas, Merge Policies and Segments, the second time these objects attempt to be copied, they will only be referenced.
 They will be treated as objects that already exist and will be copied again.
 This means that these objects can only be copied once.